 Regulations require that cyclists ride single file and we strongly recommend wearing a helmet and high visibility clothing.
 Park roads are narrow and winding with few shoulders.
-During April, May, and June, high snowbanks may make travel more dangerous.
 Road elevations range from 5,300 to 8,860 feet (1615 to 2700 meters), and services and facilities are relatively far apart.
-Be wary of over-exertion.
+Be wary of over-exertion, and heat stroke in the peak of summer temperatures.
+Please remember to carry enough water.